-Happy Easter and Happy Passover to all of you!
-I hope you are all enjoying some fabulous holiday meals this weekend.
-More than that, I hope you all have leftovers, because #SundaySupper has a full menu of recipes to use them all up.
-After making and dyeing a bunch of hard boiled eggs, I hope you have some left, because you are going to want to pack your lunch boxes with these spicy and satisfying (but healthier because they are made with Greek yogurt instead of mayo) Buffalo Blue Cheese Deviled Eggs.
+Buffalo Blue Cheese Deviled Eggs are an even spicier twist on the classic, made healthier with Greek yogurt instead of mayo.
+If you have holiday leftovers, #SundaySupper has a full menu of recipes to use them all up.
+After making and dyeing a bunch of hard boiled eggs, I hope you have some left, because you are going to want to pack your lunch boxes with these satisfying snacks.

 For as long as I have known him, my grandfather has always been a patient, calm man.
 Not that he doesn’t get angry or upset or riled.
 In fact, he gets annoyed fairly easily.
 But even when he is going on and on about other people’s nonsense, he is still calm.
 He just kind of throws his hands up in the air.
 But I will tell you about one thing that always seemed to irk him.
 Up until, oh, about six months ago, I would not touch a hard boiled egg.